JuanFFranco/SII_NatHazModelling/README.md

-# FoodWaste
+# Natural Hazard SII

-This repository is the work of Group 2 for GI in Society at the WWU Münster (WiSe 20/21)
+This repository is the work of SII at the WWU Münster (WiSe 20/21)

 ### Prerequisites